 DAVID: When I read the book after we met, I was really taken aback with how lyrical it was and how you switched perspectives between the doctor and the monster.
 I thought our version sort of hewed the most closely to the book, even though it was modernized.
 Is that something you tried to do?

 LARRY: I always say that I didn’t re-read the book to write this script.
 I just internalized it over the years.
 But one thing that both Frankenstein and Dracula, the books, do—I think it was a trope of literature at the time—is that they tell the story through letters, which is so interesting.
-You realize it was a very modern idea that one thing is from the diary of the captain who discovers the doctor off in the wilderness and brings him home and then he tells his story.
+You realize it was a very modern idea: animating a story from the diary of the captain who discovers the doctor off in the wilderness and brings him home.
 Then you build the monster and the monster tells his story.
 You keep going into these subjective worlds.
 In a funny way, the way we made the film, it is that kind of structure where you’re first with the kid who then becomes the brain and then you’re with the monster and then the doctor.
 It’s kind of a tradition that’s baked into the telling of the story and it was fun to find a modern way to do that.

 DAVID: Why do you think no one has done that before?